2023 release schedule

 Releases: Scheduled releases will be on Saturdays and Sundays.
 Releases start around 7 AM and the river should rise at Foustwell Bridge put-in by 10 AM.
 Water should start dropping at Foustwell by 2 PM (each day).
 Water should start to rise around 1 PM at Carpenter’s Park.
 Note: each release is a 1 hr ramp up, 4 hr full release, and a 1 hr ramp down.

 Also: late summer and fall releases are highly dependent on water levels in the reservoir.

-Please Help: Our club has an ongoing obligation to pay the salary of the personnel that operate the whitewater valve at Quemahoning Reservoir.
+Please Help: Our local paddling club, the Ben’s Creek Canoe Club, has an ongoing obligation to pay the salary of the personnel that operate the whitewater valve at Quemahoning Reservoir.
 Please help us pay for this by making a donation to our Whitewater Valve program through the Community Foundation for the Alleghenies.
 When you make a donation through their site, please designate SQI Whitewater for the donation.
 This is a tax deductible donation.
 Thank you.

 If to water is too low for a large raft, we can often work with inflatable duckys.
 They seem intimidating because you are navigating them yourself.
 Have no fear!
 We will have someone guiding you every step of the way.